farag2/ADB-Debloating/README.md

 ## How-to

+* Downloaded ADB;
-* Place the necessary .cmd script into the downloaded ADB folder
+* Place the necessary .cmd script into the downloaded ADB folder;
-* Customize the .cmd file
+* Customize the .cmd file;
-* Run
+* Run.

 ## Note